The Culinary Institute of America: Notable alumni

+Notable faculty

+In 2020, CIA graduate Roshara Sanders became the first Black woman to teach in the culinary department.

 In popular culture

 Several books have been written about the school.
 Journalist Michael Ruhlman, in his first book about the CIA, The Making of a Chef, documents his experiences as he passes through the classes at an accelerated rate.
 In another book, The Soul of a Chef, he documents seven chefs taking the ACF Master Chef test held there semi-annually.
 Kitchen Confidential by Anthony Bourdain also features an in-depth discussion of the author's education at the CIA.
-The book Beaten, Seared, and Sauced: On Becoming a Chef at The Culinary Institute of America by Jonathan Dixon, provides a first-hand experience of a student's experiences at the CIA.
-The 1995 film Heavy was partially filmed at the school, using interiors and exteriors of its buildings.
+The book Beaten, Seared, and Sauced: On Becoming a Chef at The Culinary Institute of America by Jonathan Dixon, describes from first-hand the experience of a student at the CIA.
 In 2015, the SyFy show Ghost Hunters filmed an episode about the school's Hyde Park campus.
+Chef Sydney Adamu (Ayo Edebiri) of The Bear put herself through CIA by working as a driver for United Parcel Service (UPS); she quipped in the season one finale that she was educated at the culinary school, not the Central Intelligence Agency, but she "could do a regime change if [she] wanted to."